MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

         <li>As a user who doesn't understand websites, I want to easily know what answer I got wrong and right, and how many questions I still have to answer
     </li>
     <li>As a user who is new to the Harry Potter universe, I want to know what the correct answer is before even when I have answered the questions wrong.</li>

+### Site's Owner Stories

    <li>As the owner of the site, I want my potential customers to have a place where they can enjoy playing a challenging quiz to entertain online users. </li>
     <li>As the owner, I want the website to be fully interactive and responsive to any screen sizes our users have.</li>
     <li>As the owner, I want a website that is accessible to anyone.</li>
     <li>As the owner, I want a site that will follow the branding that has been established by nteh franchise.</li>